Dichobune: Early history

 In 1841, the British naturalist Richard Owen, treating Dichobune as a subgenus of Anoplotherium, established the species D. cervinum from a lower jaw from the Isle of Wight in the United Kingdom.
-It was later in 1848–1852 that the French naturalist Paul Gervais validated Dichobune as a genus that was distinct from Anoplotherium, also considering Cainotherium to be a subgenus of the former.
+It was later in an 1848–1852 work that the French naturalist Paul Gervais validated Dichobune as a genus that was distinct from Anoplotherium, with the taxon Cainotherium being reranked as a subgenus of the former.
 Gervais considered D. leporinum, D. cervinum, D. murinum, and D? obliquum to all be valid species but suggested that the latter species be transferred into another genus or subgenus.
 He additionally erected D. suillum based on fossils found in limestone deposits from the French localities of Passy and Nanterre.
-In another source written within the same time range, he considered Cainotherium to instead be a distinct genus and erected another species D. robertianum based on a dental fossil from the limestone deposits of Nanterre, naming it after a geologist named M. E. Robert who discovered it there; he followed up by erecting Amphimeryx for the species D. murinum and implied questioning of the placement of D? suillum.
+In a second volume of the same study, he considered Cainotherium to instead be a distinct genus and erected another species D. robertianum based on a dental fossil from the limestone deposits of Nanterre, naming it after a geologist named M. E. Robert who discovered it there.
+He followed up by erecting Amphimeryx for the species D. murinum and questioned the placement of D? suillum.
 In 1855, the researchers François Jules Pictet de la Rive, Charles-Théophile Gaudin, and Philippe de La Harpe listed in their illustrated figures of fossils the name D. Campichii, credited solely to Pictet.
 (Note: Due to archaic species naming conventions, authors of the 19th and 20th centuries tended to capitalize species names based on individuals or places.)
 Owen in 1857 supported Dichobune being a valid genus and created another species D. ovina using dental fossils that he felt were similar enough to D. leporina (emended from D. leporinum).